 Instead of wasting money on rent, canny parents are snapping up HMO (House in Multiple Occupancy) properties / buy-to-let properties near their child’s educational institution.
 This approach can be especially wise just now as rental costs are rising faster than the rate of inflation, plus you’ll stand a high chance of securing capital appreciation when you sell the property.

 Also, bear in mind that student applications in Scotland are constantly increasing, so there should be no shortage of interest in the rooms you’re letting.
+This is especially true for Glasgow, with the already high student numbers and expansion of Glasgow University.
+This means there are more students after 2nd year who don’t want to live in halls.

 And you’ll always have interest from other parents who are looking for a property for their children.
 Parents whose children are at university could save thousands of pounds a year if they opt for buy-to-let student investment.
 So there really is a market for this type of approach to student living, especially as supply currently isn’t meeting demand.